HL7/cqf-measures/pages/hqmf-measure-volume-one.md

 and some are included above.
 The "In Demographic" expression uses the built-in CQL function Age- InYearsAt().
 The definition of "Pharyngitis Encounters With Antibiotics" includes the function "Includes Or Starts During", defined in another CQL library (Common as described in examples/EXM146v4/Common-2.0.0 CQL.cql), further explanation of nested libraries is given in the “Nested Libraries” section of Volume 2 of this IG.

+    Conformance Requirement 8 (Referential Integrity):
+    All HQMF populationCriteriaSection component’s

+    SHALL reference exactly one CQL expression.
+    SHALL reference the same CQL library.

 ### 5.1 Criteria Names

 To encourage consistency among measures, the following guidelines for specifying population criteria within a measure are proposed.
 The measure population criteria names and calculation methods used here are based on the Health Quality Measures Format (HQMF) HL7 standard [^4].

+    Conformance Requirement 9 (Criteria Names):
+    The name of an expression specifying a population criteria within a measure SHOULD always be the name of the criteria type†† :
+    * "Initial Population"
+    * "Denominator"
+    * "Denominator Exclusion"
+    * "Denominator Exception"
+    * "Numerator"
+    * "Numerator Exclusion"
+    * "Measure Population"
+    * "Measure Population Exclusion"
+    * "Measure Observation"
+    * "Stratification"

 For each type of measure, the set of applicable criteria are defined by the Health Quality Measure Format (HQMF) specification.
 In addition, the formula for calculating the measure score is implied by the type of the measure.
 The following sections describe the expected result type for population criteria for each type of measure, as well as explicitly defining the measure score calculation formula.